Snowflake Secure Data Sharing

 What is Data Sharing?

-Data Sharing allows Braze to allow you secure access to data on our Snowflake portal without worrying about workflow friction or slowdown, failure points, and unnecessary costs that come with typical data provider relationships.
+Snowflake’s Data Sharing functionality allows Braze to give you secure access to data on our Snowflake portal without worrying about workflow friction or slowdown, failure points, and unnecessary costs that come with typical data provider relationships.

 If you’re interested in this integration, reach out to your Braze Account or Customer Success Manager and ask them to consult Braze Data Strategy Services on Secure Data Sharing with Snowflake.
 This will get the cogs going inside Braze and we’ll have your views set up in no time!